-On top of uncertainty relating to the shockwaves from COVID-19, Scotland's universities have a vital role to play in addressing universities are yet to really understand what impact of Brexit critical skills shortages, underpinning economic growth and will have on student intake, finances and research funding of course, they also directly employ thousands of people. beyond academic year 2020/21.
-Beyond the university sector, Through science and research, they drive the innovation that it also remains unclear what the impact of Brexit will be on the leads to growth, developing new technologies and products, Scottish economy once the transition period comes to an end in collaborating with business to generate new ideas, facilitating knowledge transfer and increasingly leading to business start-December 2020, and whether Brexit might deepen the recession. ups and supporting businesses as they grow.
-The sector is a Recessions tend to increase demand for higher education as source of skills, innovation and exports in its own right.
+On top of uncertainty relating to the shockwaves from COVID-19, universities are yet to really understand what impact of Brexit will have on student intake, finances and research funding beyond academic year 2020/21.
+Beyond the university sector, it also remains unclear what the impact of Brexit will be on the Scottish economy once the transition period comes to an end in December 2020, and whether Brexit might deepen the recession.

-a slump in the job market encourages people to increase their employability by gaining new gualifications and employers, overwhelmed by the numbers of applicants for roles, tighten application requirements4.
+Recessions tend to increase demand for higher education as a slump in the job market encourages people to increase their employability by gaining new gualifications and employers, overwhelmed by the numbers of applicants for roles, tighten application requirements4.
 The gap-year is no more practical than studying in the current environment and the job-market is in turmoil with unemployment increases looming, making it harder than ever for those ungualified to penetrate.